 An overview of how to set up your Sales Tax Codes, Groups, and Items

 Acctivate synchronizes the Sales Tax configuration from QuickBooks.
 Sales Tax calculations are performed using the same method as QuickBooks.
 The following article is a brief introduction to the sales tax components in Acctivate.
-You should also refer to the QuickBooks documentation on Sales Tax here and here.
+You should also refer to the QuickBooks Desktop documentation on Sales Tax here and here.
 For QuickBooks Online, please go here.
 For VAT tax in QuickBooks online, please see this QuickBooks help page.

 There are three sales tax components in QuickBooks and Acctivate: